alined908/phoodi/README.md

 - [ ] Don't allow websocket to send event even after refresh token expire

 ## Todo User
+- [ ] Confirm email
-- [ ] Confirm email, Change password
+- [ ] Forgot/Reset password
+- [ ] Add google, facebook, twitter social auth

 ## Todo Category
 - [ ] Render local restauraunts on category

 ## Todo Meetup
+- [ ] cant join public meetup for some reason
 - [ ] Disable actions if event is in the past
 - [ ] Integrate the meetup notifications with the chat
 - [ ] Change meetups date filter to date range or exact date with calendar